The Power of Self-Monitoring: Helping Kids Work Independently

 5 = totally focused

-A high score could earn a reward such as a sticker, choosing dinner, or extra playtime.
-Over time, increase the timer length to help build longer periods of focus.
+A high score could earn rewards.
+Consider offering a sticker, choosing dinner, or gaining extra playtime.
+Over time, increase the timer length to help build longer focus periods.

 2. Check In on Energy Levels

-Focus isn’t just about attention—it’s also about energy.
+Focus isn’t solely about attention—it’s also related to energy levels.
 Use an energy meter to help the child assess their readiness:

-Teach strategies for powering up or powering down depending on what’s needed.
+Teach strategies for powering up or powering down based on their needs.

 3. Use a Self-Monitoring Checklist

-A simple checklist can help the child reflect after completing a task.
+Implement a simple checklist to help the child reflect after completing a task.
 They can quickly answer:

 How focused was I?